One way for executing code in a separate thread is to instantiate a Runnable object,

 In the below example, the period is three seconds, the initial delay is five seconds, the execution time of the task is one second.
 So the first period is done after 5+1 seconds.
 After this, the task is done in every three seconds.
 This means, this method doesn’t take into account the one second execution time of the task.
 If the execution of the task takes longer than its period, then the next executions may start late, but will not concurrently execute.

-method waits twenty seconds for the executor to finish, but it won’t.
+The awaitTermination method waits twenty seconds for the executor to finish, but it won’t.

-method initiates the shutdown of the executor,
+The shutdown method initiates the shutdown of the executor,

 but lets the previously received tasks to execute.